-Relapse can happen to anyone in recovery from addiction to drugs or alcohol.
+A relapse can happen to anyone in recovery from addiction to drugs or alcohol.
 Anywhere from forty to sixty percent of people learning to manage addiction will relapse at some point, according to the National Institute on Drug Abuse.
-Learning what steps to take to help your loved one is the first thing that you can do to promote a healthy recovery after relapse.
+Learning what steps to take to help if a loved one relapses is the first thing that you can do to promote a healthy recovery after relapse.

-Many family members and friends may initially feel that it is best to provide support for a loved one who has relapsed.
+Many family members and friends may initially feel that it is best to provide support for a loved one who relapses.
 This reaction may not provide the motivation that your loved one needs to seek help for their addiction.
 The best reaction is to make sure that you don’t try to make excuses for your loved one, but that you continue to allow your loved one to take responsibility for their actions and hold them accountable for their behaviors.
-You can try focusing on the steps that were learned during the initial treatment plan and help your loved one contact a drug counselor or another person with experience in treating drug and alcohol addiction.
+You can try focusing on the steps that were learned during the initial treatment plan and try to help if a loved one relapses.
+Have your loved one contact a drug counselor or another person with experience in treating drug and alcohol addiction.

 One thing that is important for family members to know is that addiction is a lifelong disease that may require more than one treatment to prevent future relapse.
-Many people with drug or alcohol addiction feel badly when they relapse.
-You should try to avoid blaming your loved one and allow them to experience the feelings of guilt or remorse without interfering.
+Many people with drug or alcohol addiction feel bad when they relapse.
+You should try to avoid blaming your loved one.
+If a loved one relapses, allow them to experience the feelings of guilt or remorse without interfering.
 It can be difficult to avoid expressing negative emotions when a loved one relapses.
 Finding ways to relieve your own stress, such as going to a yoga class, may be helpful.
 You can also support your loved one by simply being there for them, without discussing the relapse.

 Avoiding Triggers Helps Prevent Relapse